MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 You can also create a configuration with the Server Configuration Tool and export the Ant files by using **File → Export Configuration as Ant Files...**.
 The sample Ant files have the same limitations as the Server Configuration Tool:

 * All components (MobileFirst Operations Console, MobileFirst Server administration service, MobileFirst Server live update service, the MobileFirst Server artifacts, and MobileFirst runtime) are in the same application server.
-However, on WebSphere® Application Server Network Deployment when you install on a cluster, you can specify a different cluster for the administration and live update services, and for the runtime.
+However, on WebSphere  Application Server Network Deployment when you install on a cluster, you can specify a different cluster for the administration and live update services, and for the runtime.
 * If the MobileFirst Server push service is installed, it is also installed on the same server.
 However, on WebSphere Application Server Network Deployment when you install on a cluster, you can specify a different cluster for the push service.
 * All the components use the same database system and the user.
-For DB2®, all the components also use the same schema.
+For DB2 , all the components also use the same schema.
 * The Server Configuration Tool installs the components for a single server.
 For an installation on multiple servers, a farm must be configured after the tool is run.
 The server farm configuration is not supported on WebSphere Application Server Network Deployment.

 You can configure the MobileFirst Server services to run in server farm with Ant tasks.
 To include your server in a farm, you need to specify some specific attributes that configure your application server accordingly.
 For more information about configuring a server farm with Ant tasks, see [Installing a server farm with Ant tasks](#installing-a-server-farm-with-ant-tasks).